KV5, Royal tomb in Valley of the Kings, Egypt

 The tomb served as a burial complex for multiple sons of Pharaoh Ramesses II, featuring detailed wall carvings and ceremonial chambers for Egyptian funeral rituals.

-Visitors can access KV5 through guided tours of the Valley of the Kings, located on the west bank of the Nile River near Luxor.
+Access happens through guided tours in the Valley of the Kings on the west bank of the Nile near Luxor.
+Most areas remain closed for research, but visitors can see the accessible sections with enough light.

 Location: Luxor